Online Bipartite Matching with Reusable Resources

-In this section we describe Online Correlated Rental (\ocs).
-Let $Q_1, Q_2, \cdots, Q_{|U|}$ be the sequence of suggestions made by the outer algorithm where the outer algorithm suggests (\textit{proposes)} $Q_j$ to the inner algorithm at the time $j$, and each $Q_j$ contains one or two offline vertices.
-Upon arrival of each $Q_j$, the $\ocs$ algorithm - which acts as the inner algorithm - has to choose one offline vertex $i \in Q_j$.
+Let $Q_1, Q_2, \cdots, Q_{|U|}$ be the sequence of suggestions made by the outer algorithm where the outer algorithm suggests $Q_j$ to the inner algorithm at the time $j$, and each $Q_j$ contains one or two offline vertices.
+Upon arrival of each $Q_j$, the \ocs~algorithm -- which acts as the inner algorithm -- has to choose one offline vertex $i \in Q_j$.
 The outer algorithm then adds $i$ to the matching if $i$ is available at the time $j$.

 Consider an online algorithm that selects one of the vertices in $Q_j$ uniformly at random.
 We first analyse the expected size of the matching returned by this algorithm.
-We say that round $j$ is \textit{deterministic} if $|Q_j|=1$, and \textit{randomized} if $|Q_j|=2$.
+We say that round $j$ is deterministic if $|Q_j|=1$, and randomized if $|Q_j|=2$.
 Considering an offline vertex $i$, and let $\Delta \mu^i_j$ be the probability that $i$ is matched at the round $j$.
 If $i \notin Q_j$, it is clear that the online algorithm will not select $i$, and we have $\Delta \mu^i_j =0$.
 Now consider a round $j$ where $i \in Q_j$.
 Since the online algorithm selects one of the vertices in $Q_j$ uniformly at random, the algorithm selects $i$ with the probability of $1/2$ if round $j$ is a randomized round and $1$ if it is a deterministic round.
 Although the algorithm picks $i$ with the probability of at least $1/2$, it does not necessarily imply that $\Delta \mu^i_j \ge 1/2$.
-The reason it that vertex $i$ might be matched in the time interval of $[j-d+1,j-1]$, and consequently not be available at the time $j$.
+The reason is that vertex $i$ might be matched in the time interval of $[j-d+1,j-1]$, and consequently not be available at the time $j$.
 We claim that the probability that $i$ is matched in the time interval of $[j-d+1,j-1]$ is $\sum_{t=j-d+1}^{j-1} \Delta \mu^i_t$.

 \begin{claim} For any time $j$ and any offline vertex $i$, the probability that $i$ is matched in the time interval of $[j-d+1,j-1]$ is $\sum_{t=j-d+1}^{j-1} \Delta \mu^i_t$. \end{claim}